lsst-dm/dmtn-120/index.rst

 - Rewrite :class:`lsst.afw.image.ExposureInfo` (which holds the non-image components of :class:`~lsst.afw.image.Exposure`) to hold its components as a map (originally a :class:`~lsst.afw.typehandling.GenericMap`, later replaced with a more specialized type), allowing any :class:`~lsst.afw.typehandling.Storable` to be attached to an :class:`~lsst.afw.image.Exposure`.
   This allows :class:`~lsst.afw.image.Exposure` components to be defined in any package downstream of ``afw`` (but still need to be implemented in C++ and use ``lsst.afw.table.io``).

-To go further, and allow Python-implemented :class:`~lsst.afw.image.Exposure` components, we need to replace ``lsst.afw.table.io`` as the way :class:`~lsst.afw.typehandling.Storable`\ s are persisted, preferably by utilizing a third-party persistence library as much as possible.
+To go further, and allow Python-implemented :class:`~lsst.afw.image.Exposure` components, we need to replace ``lsst.afw.table.io`` as the way :class:`~lsst.afw.typehandling.Storable`\ s are persisted, preferably using a third-party persistence library as much as possible.
-There are of course many third-party persistence libraries we could consider, and these can differ quite substantially.
+We finish with a brief review of some candidate libraries.

 .. _genericmap: